MalakElyan/volunteer-management-system/README.md

 ---

 ## 💡 Software Engineering &amp; Agile Methodology
-This project was managed and delivered following the **Agile/Scrum Framework**, executing iterative development sprints with clear product backlogs, user stories, and role-based sprint deliveries.
+This project was managed and delivered following the **Agile/Scrum Framework**, executing iterative development sprints with clear product backlogs, user stories, and team reviews.

 ---